dongheenam/dongheenam.info/content/courses/jpn-maths-1/numbers-and-expressions/polynomials/11-factor-advanced-2.md

 ---
 title: "Advanced Techniques for Factorising 2"
-description: "How to factorise expressions quadratic in two variables, and bi-quartic polynomials."
+description: "How to factorise expressions quadratic in two variables, and bi-quadratic polynomials."
 slug: "advanced-factorising-2"

 date: 2020-06-03 18:09:08 +1000